 Use this 26 minute video about the basics of writing captions to improve your staffs writing.
-Yearbook Adviser at Waunakee High School, Mr. Willauer, presents at the 2017 KEMPA Fall Conference at UW Whitewater.
+Yearbook Adviser at Waunakee High School, Mr. Willauer, presented at the 2017 KEMPA Fall Conference at UW Whitewater and it is all still relevant info.
 Have your students be prepared to participate in the presentation, practicing writing captions.
 You can pause the video for them to write at the prompts.

 Yearbook Adviser, Angela St. Clair at Mater Dei High School in